cloudymax/gcp-tf-base/README.md

 Most of the time the author doesn't cover these bits so IMO it's worth having them documented somewhere for reference.

+You can find a modularized version of this project [HERE](https://github.com/cloudymax/modules-gcp-tf-base) for those who prefer that workflow.

 This does NOT include a bastion jump box, firewall rules, or workload identities.
 These will be done later in a GKE or Compute VM specific repo.
 This is just for the basics.

 This guide is meant to be a low-effort general solution/example.